 You may also need to complete registration with the Florida Division of Corporations at sunbiz.org.

-Before applying, verify that your business location in Miami's Miami-Dade County is properly zoned for your intended use.
-Contact the Miami planning department.
+Before applying, verify your business location in Miami's Miami-Dade County is properly zoned for your intended use.
+Contact the Miami planning department for a zoning verification letter.

 File your dba/fictitious name registration application with the Miami city clerk or licensing department.
-Many Florida municipalities now accept online applications.
+Many Florida municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $30–$300 (typical range for Miami).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-2 weeks in Miami.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Navigating Florida's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Miami regulations.